codeclimate/codeclimate-rubocop/config/contents/layout/end_of_line.md

     # all platforms.

     # bad
-    puts 'Hello' # Return character is CR+LF on all platfoms.
+    puts 'Hello' # Return character is CR+LF on all platforms.

     # good
-    puts 'Hello' # Return character is LF on all platfoms.
+    puts 'Hello' # Return character is LF on all platforms.

 ### Example: EnforcedStyle: crlf
     # The `crlf` style means that CR+LF (Carriage Return + Line Feed) is
     # enforced on all platforms.

     # bad
-    puts 'Hello' # Return character is LF on all platfoms.
+    puts 'Hello' # Return character is LF on all platforms.

     # good
-    puts 'Hello' # Return character is CR+LF on all platfoms.
+    puts 'Hello' # Return character is CR+LF on all platforms.